 ‘Robin The Fog Conjures Magic’ – Electronic Sound Magazine

 Hello!
 My name is Robin The Fog and I am a sound designer, radio producer, audio archivist, educator and occasional DJ based in London.
-My work falls under the broad term ‘Radiophonics’ and includes composition, sound installation, radio drama, field recording and documentary – it being my belief that the best audio work encompasses and blurs the boundaries between these things.
+My work falls under the broad term ‘Radiophonics’ and includes composition, sound installation, radio drama, field recording and documentary – it being my belief that the greatest audio work blurs the boundaries between all of these things.

 I am currently proud to be part of the British Library’s Unlocking Our Sound Heritage project, a nationwide attempt to preserve and document half-a-million at-risk analogue recordings at risk of degradation and decay.
 Working at London Metropolitan Archives, my duties include working as an audio preservation engineer, creating materials for learning and engagement and also leading workshops and demonstrations.
 Here’s a recent example, inspired by a graphic score from a 1970s educational box set, this is aimed at encouraging young people and families to get creative using whatever they can find around the house:

-Recent freelance work over the past couple of years has included bespoke sound designs for the National Museum of Qatar, The Van Gogh Museum in Amsterdam, the European Investment Bank and the Radio 4 Documentary In Tooth And Claw to name but a few.
+Recent freelance work over the past couple of years has included bespoke sound designs for The Van Gogh Museum in Amsterdam, St Thomas’ Hospital in London, The National Trust, The Science Museum, the European Investment Bank and the Radio 4 Documentary In Tooth And Claw to name just a few.
 I’ve also taught sound design and radio production at a Further Education level and conducted numbers workshops on experimental composition to students of all ages.
 I also present Fog Cast, a weekly series of late-night, deep listening soundtracks on Resonance 104.4FM.
 Other production work has in in the recent past has included bespoke sound designs for several BBC Radio 4 dramas, numerous broadcast packages for Radio 4 and BBC World Service, as well as contributions to Radio 3’s Between The Ears, Deutsche Welle, ABC Australia, Monocle, NTS, Resonance and many more.
 There was also the short Afro-futurist radio play I once produced for genius author Nnedi Okorafor, where we created tentacled alien horror with nothing more than a flaky ISDN connection to Lagos, some hand-soap and absolutely no budget at all.
 The results were broadcast all over Africa one Boxing Day evening and may well have put some listeners off their dinners.